Praveeja-Sasidharan-Suni/surfs_up/README.md

 ## Overview

 The purpose of this analysis is to provide W.Avy insight into the weather patterns in Oahu.
-He is interested in opening up a surf shop and wants to analyze the data to see if it would make sense opening up a shop in Oahu.
+He wants the temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Resources